 Sardar Vallabhbhai Patel International Airport is located at Ahmedabad in the state of Gujarat, India.
 It is operated by the Airport Authority of India (AAI) and serves the cities of Ahmedabad and Gandhinagar.
 The airport is named after former Deputy Prime Minister Sardar Vallabhbhai Patel.

-Expansion works are currently underway to increase the airport’s passenger capacity.
-As part of the expansion, four aero-bridges will be constructed at the domestic and international terminals.
-In addition, a new technical block to increase flight capacity is planned for construction.
-The AAI is expected to grant Rs900m for the construction of the new block.
+Expansion works to increase the airport’s passenger capacity have been completed.
+As part of the expansion, four aero-bridges have been constructed at the domestic and international terminals.
+In addition, a new technical block to increase flight capacity was constructed.

 The airport currently has three terminals, Terminal 1 to handle domestic operations, Terminal 2 for international operations and a cargo terminal.
 A new international terminal, Terminal 3, has also been built recently.